Updated August 8, 2022

 To find out your exact publisher compensation via IngramSpark based on various retail book prices, visit IngramSpark’s publisher compensation calculator.

 Since KDP is owned by Amazon, it only makes sense that the wholesale discount for “standard distribution” to Amazon is only 40%.
 Authors who use KDP for distribution to Amazon will earn a higher publisher compensation than if they use IngramSpark for distribution to Amazon.
-In fact, for hardcover books, this is exactly what you will need to do.
 But, because you can choose only one wholesale discount (40-55%), you could end up earning less.

 However, because KDP’s wholesale discount is 60% for expanded distribution, KDP’s publisher compensation for expanded distribution is lower than IngramSpark’s.
 Click here to learn more about publisher compensation on KDP.